 Budget Narrative: Proposers must submit a budget narrative that explains in sufficient detail how the proposed funds will be used to achieve the goals outlined in the proposal.
 The budget narrative has a 1-page limit that will not count toward the above page limit.

-Release of Funds: Funds will be released to successful U.S. PIs after the start of FY16 (October 2015).
+Release of Funds: Funds will be released to successful U.S. PIs after the start of FY17 (October 2016).

 Joint Swift/Chandra Program: Proposers interested in making use of Swift time as part of their Chandra science investigation may submit a single proposal in response to the Chandra Call for Proposals.
 The award of Swift observing time will be made to highly ranked Chandra proposals and will be subject to approval by the Swift Project.
 Details about the Program elements will be posted on the Chandra web site as soon as they become available.
 No funds will be provided from the Swift Project for such joint Swift/Chandra investigations.

-Investigations are to be carried out in the eleventh year of Swift's public observations, i.e., April 2015 through March 2016.
+Investigations are to be carried out in the twelfth year of Swift's public observations, i.e., April 2016 through March 2017.

 What the Swift GI program is: